tataratat/splinepy/docs/markdown/spline_plotting.md

 vedo.settings.default_backend = "k3d"
 ```

 After this most functionality of the normal plotting should be available to you.
 Please write a detailed Issue if you find something that you can plot in a script but not in a notebook.
-An example notebook is provided in the `gustaf` repository at [ipynb examples](https://github.com/tataratat/gustaf/tree/main/examples/ipynb).
+An example is provided in the folder `examples/ipynb`.